MicrosoftDocs/win32/desktop-src/WmiSdk/creating-a-connection-to-a-wmi-namespace.md

 ---
-Description: After you have set the standard calls to COM, you must then connect to WMI through a call to the IWbemLocator::ConnectServer method. ms.assetid: f0b33ff0-47b0-4aea-ab0f-9220ae367f67 ms.tgt_platform: multiple
+description: After you have set the standard calls to COM, you must then connect to WMI through a call to the IWbemLocator::ConnectServer method. ms.assetid: f0b33ff0-47b0-4aea-ab0f-9220ae367f67 ms.tgt_platform: multiple
 title: Creating a Connection to a WMI Namespace